OUR ORGANIZATION: Mission | The ELPC Action Fund | Capacity | Track Record |

 ELPC was founded in 1993 and has achieved a strong track record of successes on national and regional clean energy development and pollution reduction, transportation and land use reform, and natural resources protection issues.
 ELPC’s creative public advocacy effectively links environmental progress and economic development together and improves the quality of life in our Midwestern communities.

-ELPC is governed by a 16-member board composed of businessmen and women, academics, attorneys, and civic leaders.
+ELPC is governed by a 18-member board composed of businesspeople, academics, attorneys, and civic leaders.
 They meet quarterly to examine our progress and guide staff on major organizational decisions.
 In 2008 we established a stellar Science Advisory Council including leading academics from the University of Michigan, University of Wisconsin, Northwestern University, and Loyola University to assure that our program decisions benefited from regular scientific input.

 ELPC’s 45 multi-disciplinary staff work strategically to generate national and regional impacts through efforts focused in the 11-state Midwest and Great Plains regions (Illinois, Indiana, Iowa, Ohio, Wisconsin, Michigan, Minnesota, Nebraska, North Dakota, South Dakota and Kansas).
 These states are both a center of our nation’s pollution problems as well as a fulcrum for solutions that make good sense for both our environment and our economy; while the region serves as the nation’s transportation hub and hosts the nation’s largest concentration of old, highly polluting coal-fired power plants, it also holds the nation’s richest and largely untapped clean energy potential.
 ELPC sometimes works at the national level, influencing policies like the federal Farm Bill and federal transportation legislation, and other times works at the state level, where we can continue raising the bar for state action and working toward tipping points for national action.